merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 After sourcing your `.bashrc` (or `.bash_profile`) and get the new environment variables set, you should be able run `anvi-self-test`.

 Now you can edit the codebase, and test it without re-installing anvi'o over and over again.
-Plus, everytime you run `git pull` you can get the very latest improvements in the `master` repository.
+Plus, every time you run `git pull` you can get the very latest improvements in the `master` repository.

 ## Running the "Mini Test"